Insurance Provider Information

-Enter the address of the station (103 Cedar Mountain Road, Divide, Co, 80814) and the address of the residents into a mapping website such as maps.google.com.
+Enter the address of Station 1 Shoemaker Station (103 Cedar Mountain Road, Divide, CO, 80814) and the address of the resident into a mapping website such as maps.google.com.
 That will give you both the distance and travel time.

 In DFPD there are hydrants only in the business district of Divide and in the Meadow Park Subdivision.

 What are the capacities of the engine(s) and tender(s)?

 > Tender 2 - Type 1, 2005 International 6x6, 3,500 gallon tactical Vacuum-tender/